govhackaustralia/govhack-toolkit/docs/splunk.md

 *Splunk are a sponsor of GovHack 2015*

-Splunk provides an easy to use platform for searching, analysing, and visualising data; including mapping visualisations, structured and unstructured data.
-Splunk is available as a hosted service Splunk Cloud, or as a software package you install on a platform that you manage with Splunk Enterprise.
+Splunk provides a platform for searching, analysing, and visualising structured and unstructured data.
+Splunk provides a powerful statistical analysis capability from an easy to use search interface.
+Splunk is available as a hosted service (Splunk Cloud), or as a software package you install on your own platform (Splunk Enterprise).

 For examples of how Splunk has been used at GovHack-like events in the past, visit [splunk4good](http://splunk4good.com) and [Splunk blog posts from David Greenwood](http://blogs.splunk.com/author/dgreenwood/).